 New initiatives and Treasury regulations require taxpayers to report information about certain categories of "reportable transactions" which include those that are similar to tax transactions already disallowed, those offered under conditions of confidentiality, those contingent on tax treatment, those generating losses of a certain size, those where tax treatment differs from book treatment, and those resulting in a significant tax credit while being held a short period of time.
-There are no specific penalties for not reporting these transactions, and both H.R.
-2896 and S. 1637 impose for about \$23 billion.
+There are no specific for about \$23 billion.

-7(...continued)
+&lt;sup>8 (...continued)

-8 Internal Revenue Service: Challenges Remain in Combating Abusive Tax Shelters, Statement of Michael Brostek, General Accounting Office, before the Senate Finance Committee, Tuesday, October 21, 2003.
+&lt;sup>9 Internal Revenue Service: Challenges Remain in Combating Abusive Tax Shelters, Statement of Michael Brostek, Government Accountability Office, before the Senate Finance Committee, Tuesday, Oct.
+21, 2003.

-a penalty on failure to provide required information on reportable transactions (items 3 in Table 1 and 7 in Table 2 respectively); this provision accounts for the bulk of the \$1.6 billion in revenue gain from penalties, although there are some changes in other penalties.
-Some critics have objected to certain aspects of the penalty provisions, including the flat rate shelter disclosure penalty that applies regardless of whether the taxpayer's position is upheld and a new higher penalty on understatement that applies to transactions lacking economic substance in the Senate bill (because of uncertainty regarding the definition of economic substance).9
+penalties for not reporting these transactions, and both H.R.
+2896 and S. 1637 imposed a penalty on failure to provide required information on reportable transactions (items 3 in Table 1, 7 in Table 2, and 9 in Table 3 respectively); this provision accounts for the bulk of the \$1.6 billion in revenue gain from penalties, although there are some changes in other penalties.
+Some critics objected to certain aspects of the penalty provisions, including the flat rate shelter disclosure penalty that applies regardless of whether the taxpayer's position is upheld and a new higher penalty on understatement that applies to transactions lacking economic substance in the Senate bill (because of uncertainty regarding the definition of economic substance).